-Your skin changes can be worse about 10 to 14 days after treatment is finished.
+Your skin changes can be worse wihtin 2 weeks after treatment is finished.
 Your skin usually starts to improve after this time.

 If the area is only dry, red or itchy, continue to apply moisturiser several times a day until healed.